SanjinDedic/goprompt/README.md

 ## Goprompt README

 This project is an HTML-based prompt collection system.
 The main functionality of the project is implemented in the following files: `mainprompt.js`, `tabcreator.js`, and `promptcreator.js`.
-`authorise.js` does authentication with Google API and `gopromptapi.js` saves and fetches data from the back end.
+These files are responsible for reading prompt data and displaying it in a dynamic format made up of TABS which contain individual prompts.
+Both tabs and prompts are editable editable and deletable.
+Here is the breakdown of individual files and their use:

 ### mainprompt.js